At Domex we work hard to ensure that our sleeping bags feature the latest technology available and that they are jam-packed full of features.

 Another measurement to consider with down sleeping bags is the ratio of down to small feathers.
 For example, 90/10 = 90% down, 10% small feathers.
 The higher the percentage of down, the greater the warmth provided by the fill.
 Both goose and duck down are high quality insulators but goose down is the superior fill because it lasts longer and is also available in a higher loft for maximum warmth.

 Double offset layers – this construction overcomes the problem of cold spots.
 Quilt lines are kept as far away from each other as possible, making it impossible for two quilt lines to be compressed together.
 This retains the airlock, loft and fill properties within each compartment of the bag.
-Models: Black Ice, Bushmate, Silver Fern 5 Below and Silver Fern Zero.
+Models: Black Ice, Bushmate, and Nimbus 300.

 Fabric & Linings